People looking to make lifestyle changes might consider the effects of working out without eating healthy.1

 The key to toning arms, legs, abs, or any body part is to slim down to show off muscle definition.
 Because weight gain while eating an unhealthy diet is so easy, even when working out, it is less likely to see desired results.

-For those wanting to optimally build muscle, unhealthy eating can reduce the effectiveness when starting a strength routine because muscles aren’t getting the proper nutrition.
-Protein, specifically, is used to aid in repairing and rebuilding muscles after a workout; without it, muscles will struggle to heal and develop as they should.3 Most Americans do not get the proper amount of protein in their daily diet even when eating healthy, so those making poor diet choices are most likely even more deficient.
+For those wanting to optimally build muscle, unhealthy eating can reduce the effectiveness when starting a strength routine to lose weight fast because muscles aren’t getting the proper nutrition.
+Protein, specifically, is used to aid in repairing and rebuilding muscles after a workout; without it, muscles will struggle to heal and develop as they should.6 Most Americans do not get the proper amount of protein in their daily diet even when eating healthy, so those making poor diet choices are most likely even more deficient.

 You May Run Into Other Health Complications

 Eating poorly doesn’t only affect weight, but it can also have severe health consequences, whether it is done in conjunction with exercise or not.
-When it comes to physical well being, what happens if you workout but don’t eat healthy?
+When it comes to physical well-being, working out without maintaining a healthy diet can undermine your efforts.

-• The risk of cancer increases with poor diet and weight gain and leaves individuals more susceptible to 13 additional types of cancers.4
+- The risk of cancer increases with poor diet and weight gain and leaves individuals more susceptible to 13 additional types of cancers.7

 It is commonly known that the body needs food to survive; in fact, calories are a measurement of energy and the calorie count of foods is just the representation of how much energy that food can provide.
-So, if enough calories are being eaten, this should give the consumer ample energy, correct?
+So, even if enough calories are being consumed, it doesn’t necessarily provide ample energy.
 Not exactly.

 It is important to realize that the body doesn’t treat each calorie the same; it reacts differently based on the macronutrients (macros) of that food, the most common of which are: